AntoBrandi/Robotics-and-ROS-2-Learn-by-Doing-Manipulators/README.md

 * Using Arduino with ROS 2
 * Interface Alexa with ROS 2

-Furthermore, all the laboratory classes in which we are going to develop the actual Software of our mobile robot are available both in **Pyhton** and in **C++** to let you have the freedom of choosing the programming language you like the most or become proficient in both!
+Furthermore, all the laboratory classes in which we are going to develop the actual Software of our mobile robot are available both in **Python** and in **C++** to let you have the freedom of choosing the programming language you like the most or become proficient in both!

 <!-- OTHER COURSES -->
 ### Other Courses
-If you find this course interesting and you are passionate about robotics in general (not limited to manipulators), then you definitely have to take a look at my outher courses!
+If you find this course interesting and you are passionate about robotics in general (not limited to manipulators), then you definitely have to take a look at my other courses!

 #### Self Driving and ROS 2 - Learn by Doing!
 Odometry & Control
 <br />